What is household hazardous waste?

 If it’s corrosive, flammable or poisonous it’s hazardous waste.
 These types of products contaminate water and landfills and should never be poured down the drain or put out with your regular garbage.

-Liquid or hazardous waste from industrial, commercial and institutional sources will not be accepted.
+Liquid or hazardous waste from industrial, commercial and institutional sources is not accepted.
 The one-day Household Hazardous Waste Depots are for residential household waste only.

-Products to be dropped off at household hazardous waste depots include:
+Drop off the following at household hazardous waste depots include:

 - Aerosol containers